What Is Health Care Management? A Career Guide

 5. Consider a certification.

 If you want to stand out as a viable candidate, consider a certification in addition to a bachelor's degree to master any skills you may be lacking.
-There is a growing need for health care managers with a particular specialty, so if you can make yourself an expert in a specific area, you can broaden your options.
+A growing need for health care managers with a particular specialty exists, so if you can make yourself an expert in a specific area, you can broaden your options.

 Technology is a growing part of a health care manager's role, with new systems, software, and apps to increase patient engagement, organize services and keep in touch with patients.
 You can find specific training programs for telehealth systems and other software, such as Microsoft Office.

-Do you think a career in health care management is for you?
-Enroll in UPenn's The Business of Health Care Specialization to learn from experts in health care management, health care policy, and business to build skills to navigate the rapidly evolving landscape of health care in the United States.
+Health care management is a key part of keeping hospitals and doctor’s offices running smoothly and efficiently.
+If you’re interested in a role as a health care manager, explore courses and Professional Certificates on Coursera.
+For example, enroll in UPenn's The Business of Health Care Specialization to learn from experts in health care management, health care policy, and business to build skills to navigate the rapidly evolving landscape of health care in the United States.

 Article sources